pink-gorilla/goldly/README.md

 ```
   git clone https://github.com/pink-gorilla/goldly.git
   cd goldly
-  lein goldly
+  lein goldly ; only run app with default systems
+  lein demo   ; run demo systems
 ```

 ## use it in your project

-Add [org.pinkgorilla/goldly "0.0.1"] to your project as a plugin
+Add [org.pinkgorilla/goldly "0.0.3"] to your project as a plugin

 ```
-  lein goldly app.clj
+  lein goldly ./my-systems/
 ```

 ## Overview